BlueBrain/MultiscaleRun/docs/simulation_config.rst

 - **src_simulator**: String.
 Simulator, source of the values that need to be synced.
 Possible values are "neurodamus", "steps", "bloodflow", or "metabolism".
 - **src_get_func**: String.
 Getter function for the source simulator.
 - **src_get_kwargs**: Dict.
 Inputs for the getter function for the source simulator.
+- **dest_simulator**: String.
+Simulator, destination of the values that need to be synced.
+Possible values are "neurodamus", "steps", "bloodflow", or "metabolism".
+It is very probably the same simulator mentioned as the key of the current connection.
 - **dest_get_func**: String.
 Setter function to the destination simulator.
 - **dest_get_kwargs**: Dict.
 Inputs for the setter function for the destination simulator.
 - **action**: String.
 Sync action type.
 It may be: